 "Once the water goes down, the trash just stays in the forest," says Honors student Rachel Waters, also a Warrior.

 Willinger says that means old tires, car parts, plastic containers — you name it — accumulate, creating an eyesore.
 A prosthetic leg even made its way downstream.

 For their work, the group recently received the prestigious "Mid-South Corporate Neighbor Award for Outstanding Project" from Volunteer Mid-South.

-"This award is impressive considering that some of the other nominees in this category were Baptist Memorial Hospital, Hilton Worldwide, First Tennessee and International Paper," says group adviser Colton Cockrum, assistant director of the UofM's Center for Academic Retention and Enrichment Services.
+"This award is impressive considering that some of the other nominees in this category were Baptist Memorial Hospital, Hilton Worldwide, First Horizon and International Paper," says group adviser Colton Cockrum, assistant director of the UofM's Center for Academic Retention and Enrichment Services.

 While returning the lake to its former glory is likely impossible, Willinger and the Warriors work to at least make it a more pleasant environment.